Will 2017 be the year that Israel reverses its persistent plunge down the World Bank's Ease of Doing Business rankings?

-Those reforms would ultimately be introduced as part of the upcoming economic arrangements law, the economic plan that accompanies the budget each year.
+Those reforms would ultimately be introduces as part of the upcoming economic arrangements law, the economic plan that accompanies the budget each year.